Mandala Integrative Veterinary Care

 Conventional Diagnostics and Treatments

-Depending on your pet's situation, Dr. Keeney may recommend diagnostic procedures such as bloodwork, urinalysis, fecal testing, cytology, biopsy etc...
-We require all patients be aligned with a full service general practitioner veterinarian as we do not have the infrastructure or staff to offer conventional diagnostics or treatments in most cases.
-Blood collection may or may not be possible depending on the patient since there is no support staff onsite etc...
+Depending on your pet’s situation, Dr. Keeney may recommend diagnostic procedures such as bloodwork, urinalysis, fecal testing, cytology, biopsy, and others.
+We encourage all patients be aligned with a full-service general practitioner veterinarian as we do not have the infrastructure or staff to offer conventional diagnostics or treatments in most cases.
+Blood collection may or may not be possible depending on the patient since there is no support staff onsite.

 Food Therapy

 The effects of different diets and foods can have as large of an impact on health as prescription drugs and herbal medicines.
-Food therapy is most effectively utilized when the body is able to break down and completely absorb the nutrients being offered.
+Food therapy is most effectively utilized when the body can break down and completely absorb the nutrients being offered.
 Therefore, the best approach to feeding is to focus on fresh/minimally processed foods that are appropriately balanced and bioavailable.
-In many cases additional supplements may be added in order to enhance gut health and aid in digestion.
+In many cases additional supplements may be added to enhance gut health and aid in digestion.

 The medicinal and healing properties of a carefully crafted diet can be a hugely beneficial adjunct to all treatment plans.